mcfletch/pycraft/README.md

 developers to work with the API.
 It is *not* configured such that it should be exposed on the internet!

+The server is insecure by default due to the broken nature of the Pocket Edition Minecraft client, where it will only allow users to connect to an authenticating server with their *java edition* login... and if they had a java edition login they would use the java edition.

+Additionally, the pycraft-chat-server gives players *in game* incredible power, allowing them to do almost anything that the Bukkit API allows you to do.

 ## Creating a Minecraft Java Edition Server with API

 Important Note: Do *not* run this install outside